 08 | 2023: PLURICLIL – CLOSING EVENT: “OUTCOME, INNOVATIONS & FUTURE PROSPECTS”

 In the spotlight:

-- “sneak-preview” of follow-up measures designed on the basis of PLURICLIL outcome
+- “Sneak-preview” of follow-up measures designed upon PLURICLIL outcome & materials

 Organisation and conduction: CRI | Tampere, Finland in cooperation with IDF of the University of Heidelberg and the school members of the PLURICLIL-Consortium

-The last two to three months – following the final conference in June – will be dedicated to the preparation, compilation and finalization of the key documents for project reporting, including also the latest output and news from the closing conference and thus providing some first foresights into the follow-up measures of PLURICLIL, as well as the publication work on the basis of the so far unique language performance data collected throughout the project life-cycle.
+The last two to three months will be dedicated to the preparation, compilation and finalization of the key documents for project reporting, including also the latest output and news from the closing event and thus providing some first foresights into the follow-up measures of PLURICLIL, as well as the publication work on the basis of the so far unique language performance data collected throughout the project.